memberful/memberful-wp/README.md

 `readme.txt`.
 To do this simply follow the release instructions above without updating the plugin version.

+### Updating assets for the WordPress plugin page

+Very occasionally we may need to update the assets for the WordPress plugin.
+This includes the banner image, the icon, and the screenshots.
+To do this:

+* Update the assets in the `assets` directory.
+* Run `./release.sh --assets`.

 ## Rolling back

 * Revert your changes.